Budget: Less than M$800

 Banks & Casas de Cambio

 US dollars are the best currency to bring with you; Canadian dollars and euros are also widely accepted.
 You can exchange cash at casas de cambio and some banks.
 Casas de cambio exist in just about every large town and many smaller ones.
-They are often open evenings or weekends and usually offer similar exchange rates to banks.
+They are often open evenings or weekends and usually offer similar exchange rates as banks.
 Banks go through more time-consuming procedures, and usually have shorter exchange hours (typically 9am to 4pm Monday to Friday and 9am to 1pm Saturday).

 It’s a good idea to carry cash.
 In tourist resorts and many Mexican cities along the US border, you can make some purchases in US dollars, though the exchange rate won't be great.